yudahendriawan/articles/alzheimer-classification-vision-transformer/README.md

+---
-# Classify Alzheimer’s disease (normal and AD) of the ADNI brain data using Convolutional Vision Transformer (CvT)
+title: Classify Alzheimer’s disease (normal and AD) of the ADNI brain data using Convolutional Vision Transformer (CvT)
+---

 This project aims to classify Alzheimer's disease (normal vs. AD) using the Convolutional Vision Transformer (CvT) on ADNI brain data.